Christmas Porch Decorations

 As you start thinking about Christmas porch decorations, decide what you want to include.
 A live tree gives your porch a festive feel, as well as a focal point.
 Place the tree on one end of your porch so it doesn’t block the doorway.
 Decorate it with larger-sized lights that can easily be seen from the street.

 Instead of hanging delicate ornaments on the tree, you can use nature’s bounty.
-Make garland out of berries.
+Make a garland out of berries.
 You can hang pinecones from the branches instead of ornaments.
-Don't like the natural look?
-Spray paint the pinecones gold or silver and hang them once they're dry.
+Try spray painting the pinecones gold or silver and hang them once they're dry.

 Drape evergreen garlands over the rails of your porch, as well as around the doors and windows.
-While you can buy pre-made garland, you can also put together your own.
-If you have evergreen trees on your property, you may be able to clip branches to use for a garland.
+While you can get pre-made garland, you can also put together your own.
+If you have evergreen trees on your property, clip branches to use for a garland.
 If not, you can often get branches at a tree lot or farm.

 Make Swags

-Make swags of magnolia leaves and add seed cones, fresh sprigs of pine or other greenery, and hang them by the front door or windows.
+Make swags of magnolia leaves and add seed cones, fresh sprigs of pine or other greenery.
+Hang them by the front door or windows.

 Set Out Seasonal Plants